USS Alacrity (MSO-520)

-USS Alacrity (AM-520/MSO-520) was an Ability-class minesweeper acquired by the United States Navy for the task of removing mines that had been placed in the water to prevent the safe passage of ships.
+USS Alacrity (MSO-520/AG-520) was an Ability-class minesweeper acquired by the United States Navy for the task of removing mines that had been placed in the water to prevent the safe passage of ships.
+In 1973, Alacrity was converted from a minesweeper to anti-submarine warfare ship equipped with the SQR-15 passive towed array, the best long-range passive sonar detection capability in the Navy at that time.
+Her task was to detect and locate the submarines of cold war adversaries.
+(Pastore, Michael J. 2025, SONAR—Cold War ASW Adventures).

 The third ship to be named Alacrity by the Navy, MSO-520 was laid down on 5 March 1956 at Sturgeon Bay, Wisconsin, by the Peterson Builders; launched on 8 June 1957; sponsored by Mrs. Henry J. Armstrong, the wife of Capt.
 Armstrong, the chief of staff and aide to the Commandant of the 9th Naval District; ferried to Boston, Massachusetts, via the Great Lakes and the St. Lawrence River; fitted out at the Boston Naval Shipyard; and commissioned there on 1 October 1958, Lt.
 Theodore W. Pstrak in command.